What is the procedure for selling land with unpaid taxes?

 How Can You Negotiate Tax Liens?

-- Approach the Tax Authority: Communicate with the relevant tax authority.
-This is key for negotiation and reaching new terms.
+- Approach the Tax Authority: This step involves talking to the relevant tax authority.
+This is the center point of negotiations and any new policies that come afterwards.

 What Are the Options for Settling Tax Debts?